Andrew Andrews

-Andrew Delano Andrews (né Wray; born May 25, 1993) is an American professional basketball player for the Cairns Taipans of the National Basketball League (NBL).
+Andrew Delano Andrews (né Wray; born May 25, 1993) is an American professional basketball player for Scaligera Basket Verona of the Lega Basket Serie A (LBA).
 He played college basketball for the Washington Huskies and led the Pac-12 Conference in scoring as a senior.
-After going undrafted in the 2016 NBA draft, Andrews has played basketball professionally in Turkey, Latvia, Israel and Greece.
+After going undrafted in the 2016 NBA draft, Andrews has played basketball professionally in Europe and Australia.

 Early life

 Andrews was born as Andrew Wray in Portland, Oregon.
 His parents, Lee Williams Jr. and Patricia Hall, gave him a surname that did not match theirs for a reason he does not know.
 When he was aged 4, his parents split and he was adopted by his aunt who gave him her maiden name Andrews.
 He was raised by his aunt and grandmother.
 Andrews participated in sports including football, karate, tennis, ballet and swimming while growing up until he began to excel in basketball in the fourth grade.